Nother01/Crack_StarUML/README.md

-# Crack StarUML
+# Crack StarUML | 6.2.2 | 6.3.0

-This script is designed to remove license restrictions for **StarUML version 6.2.2**, including the removal of watermarks on exports.
+This script is designed to remove license restrictions for **StarUML tested in versions 6.2.2 and 6.3.0**, including the removal of watermarks on exports.

 ## Prerequisites
 1.  **Sudo Permissions**: Required if StarUML is installed in `/opt`.